 Epoxy is a rigid material that allows little room for movement.
 Building joints need to be free to move around, and that is why they are wider than concrete slab joints (discussed below).
 Epoxy cannot possible bridge such a wide joint as it just does not have the flexibility.
 Whenever you fill and coat over a building joint, the epoxy will almost certainly crack.
 This is what happened in the picture below:

 So what can you do?
 The best solution is to use a joint covering.
-This is usually made out of metal or aluminum and it is fastened to the floor on both sides of the joint.
+This is usually made out of metal or aluminum and it is fastened to the floor on one side of the joint (you can also use a ‘moving joint’ that is fastened to both sides).
 Basically you have made a metal bridge joining the two sides of the buiding, and the floor underneath is allowed to move freely.
 Another solution is to fill and then cut a nice neat joint down the middle.
 However you need to keep this joint free to move around.

 A third solution would be to fill such joints with a thick elastic compound (like a black rubbery compound).
 Do not use a conventional PU sealant as these products are not designed for large thicknesses and they will take forever to dry.